 When your air conditioner is running properly, your home will be cool and dry.
-A leaking air conditioner is frustrating but isn’t necessarily dangerous.
+A leaking air conditioner is annoying but isn’t necessarily harmful.
 It depends on whether it’s leaking water or refrigerant.

-Find out why your air conditioner is leaking and how you can stop it from happening in the future.
+Find out why your air conditioner is leaking and how you can prevent it from happening in the future.

-Why Is My Air Conditioner Leaking Water?
+Why Won’t My Air Conditioning Stop Leaking Water?

 Because of the condensation process, having water leak is a common problem.
-We regularly get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
+We often get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it happens:

 Drain Line Is Clogged